What is the purpose of a brand workshop?

 A brand workshop involves a series of activities to help you to define your brand proposition.
 It makes the business goals and core values clear and it outlines the vision for the future, where the brand ultimately wants to be.

-There are many reasons to run brand workshops, it can be as part of a rebranding exercise, to give your business a competitive edge, to help you to better understand your target demographic, to ensure all of your team is aligned on your brand messaging, so that your customers feel like they can relate to your brand.
+There are many reasons to run brand workshops; it can be as part of a rebranding exercise, to give your business a competitive edge, to help you to better understand your target demographic, or to ensure all of your team is aligned on your brand messaging so that your customers can relate to your brand.

 2. Vision: how you will go about achieving your purpose.
 It will consider your vision, and how you will go about achieving your brand purpose.
 It will look at brand positioning.